AntSkilton/antskilton.github.io/_posts/2021-11-09-readme-utility.md

 ---
 ## Readme Utility

-This utility allows you to create scriptable objects or components to create notes for the content team inside of your Unity project.
+This utility allows you to create scriptable objects components to create notes for the content team inside of your Unity project.

 ![image-center](https://github.com/AntSkilton/ReadMeUtility/blob/master/Gifs/readmeAsset.gif?raw=true){: .align-center}